dalevilla/keyword-spotting-on-mcu-based-board/index.md

 ### Arduino Nano 33 BLE Sense
 Arduino Nano 33 BLE Sense (Arduino 33) is an AI-enabled board—where AI-enabled means that it is compatible with existing AI software tools such as TensorFlow Lite for Microcontroller and Edge Impulse, etc.—operating at 3.3 V. It has multiple built-in sensors such as 9-axis inertial sensor, humidity and temperature sensor, barometric sensor, microphone, gesture sensor, proximity sensor, and light color and intensity sensor.
 It also has a Bluetooth Low Energy (BLE) chipset and can also be used as a Bluetooth host and client [1].
 The pin diagram of Arduino 33 is shown below.

+This board was selected due to its compatibility with existing Tiny Machine Learning frameworks and its availability.

 ![image](https://user-images.githubusercontent.com/94373003/179490551-f4febdad-93bc-42f6-8bca-51ceafca4557.png)

 Photo from [1]